WiIs0n/Fuzzer/README.md

   --burp&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this flag for get result in Burp.
 Input ip:port your Burp Suite proxy
   --proxy&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this flag for requests through proxy server.
 Input ip:port your proxy server
   --file&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this flag for send path to your file with  full request from Burp Suite
-  --payloads&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this flag for send path to your file with user payloads
+  --payloads&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Use this flag for send path to your file with user payloads

 __For fuzzing GET parameters use the following commands:__